jalispran/stackedit-markdown/springboot-elasticsearch-docker-compose.md

 1. Docker now has support for Apple Silicon 🤩

-However, it still requires `Rosetta 2` as some binaries are yet to make the transition to Apple Silicon
+However, it still requires `Rosetta 2` as some binaries are yet to make the transition to Apple Silicon.
+If you need, you can use this command to install rosetta.

+    softwareupdate